supernovus/lum.mailer.php/README.md

 ## TODO

-Update the `SendGrid` plugin from using the `sendgrid/sendgrid` version 4 API to the new version 7 API.
-There's been a lot of changes between v4 and v7, so it will likely require a fairly significant rewrite.
+- Update the `SendGrid` plugin from using the `sendgrid/sendgrid` version 4 API to the new version 7 API (and now the v8 library).
+  There's been a lot of changes between v4 and v7/v8, so it will likely require a fairly significant rewrite.
+- Replace the `Swift` plugin with a `Symphony` plugin, as Symphony Mailer is a replacement for SwiftMailer made by the same developers.

 ## Official URLs